Skip to main content Skip to main menu Skip to footer menu

 Improved cooperation between marketing and sales

-The challenges in cooperation between sales and marketing is an evergreen topic.
-This is where the integration of CRM and marketing automation steps in.
+The challenges of collaboration between sales and marketing are an evergreen topic.
+It’s also an area where the integration really shines.

-The buyer journey doesn’t look the same for every prospect – the route is rarely straightforward and might even seem illogical compared to the path you had in mind.
-This means that sales and marketing must work closely together in order to meet the prospect's needs and help them to convert at any possible point on the customer path.
+Not all customer journeys look the same – paths are rarely straightforward and can even seem illogical compared to the one you had in mind.
+That’s why sales and marketing need to work closely together to meet the prospect’s needs and help them convert at any stage of their journey.

-Sales and marketing often have different views of what can be defined as a lead.
-Integrating CRM and marketing automation makes the touchpoints more clear.
-Sales will have a better vision of when they should contact the prospect, and marketing gets to know in which stages their messages are needed.
+Sales and marketing might have different ideas about what defines a lead.
+Integrating CRM and marketing automation helps to clarify the touchpoints.
+Sales will have a better sense of when they should reach out to a prospect, and marketing will know at which stages their content is needed.

-Using marketing automation and CRM together enables a two-way flow of customer data.
+Using marketing automation and CRM together allows customer data to flow seamlessly between the tools.
 This is great news, because

-• No data gets lost in the way, because it’s imported and exported from one system to another
+• No data gets lost in the way, since it’s transferred directly from one tool to the other.

-• You can trust that there are no blockages in the flow of data
+• You can trust that there are no blocks in data flow.

-You’ll be able to send automated messages to different segment groups fetched from CRM.
-After implementing the marketing actions, the data in CRM is enriched with the customer's actions.
-(Psst, you’ll get more tips for this later in this article!)
+You can send automated messages to segmented groups pulled from the CRM.
+After your marketing actions, the CRM data gets enriched with information on how customers reacted to the messages.
+(Psst, we’ll share more tips on this later in the article!)

 Personalized customer communication

-Personalizing messages is crucial: the more personalized the messages are, the more likely the customer responds to them.
-However, some marketers still don't feel they have sufficient data and insights for effective personalization, even though 71 % of customers expect personalization.
-At the same time, customer data is stored in several different systems.
+Personalizing customer messages is crucial: the more personalized the message, the more likely the customer is to respond.
+Despite this, some marketers still feel they don’t have enough data or knowledge about the benefits of personalization, even though 87% of customers expect it.
+At the same time, customer data is often stored in multiple systems.

-The combination of CRM and marketing automation offers a solution to the problem: you can send triggered, tailored and personalized messages based on customer behavior.
-Certain customer data points can be used to personalize your messages: past purchases won and lost deals, interests, company data and so on.
+The combination of CRM and automation offers a solution to this problem: you can send tailored and personalized messages based on the customer’s behavior.
+You can use any customer data you want for personalization, such as recent purchases, interests, company details, and more.

-Find new ideas for personalizing your email messages: 8 Tips to Personalize Your Emails
+Find new ideas for personalizing your emails from our blog article: 8 Tips How to Personalize Your Emails

-The more systems are attached to automation, the clearer the picture of customer behavior is.
-You can gather together all possible actions, like newsletter clicks and website visits into the customer's CRM profile.
+The more systems you integrate with your automation, the clearer the picture you get of your customer’s behavior.
+You can gather all possible information in the customer’s CRM profile, such as newsletter clicks and website visits.

-As an end result, sales can be more strategic in their communications and the interaction with the customer is more efficient.
-Marketing gets a better vision of what kind of messages resonate the best and which content leads find the most helpful.
+As a result, sales can execute more strategic customer communication, and interactions with customers become more effective.
+Marketing gains a clearer understanding of which messages resonate best with customers and which content leads find most valuable.

 Seamless customer experience – and more sales

-Thanks to the synchronization of marketing automation and CRM, you’ll be able to serve your current and future customers better.
-You can more easily examine and analyze customers’ behavior and base your future actions on those insights.
+Thanks to integration, you can better serve your current and future customers.
+You can more easily review customer activities and plan your future actions based on these insights.

-Thus, you can send marketing messages your customers are interested in at the right time, leading to more up- and cross-sales and higher customer satisfaction.
-The sales process might also shorten because customers’ and prospects’ needs are always responded to at the right time.
+This means you can send marketing messages that interest your customers at just the right moment, leading to higher customer satisfaction and more effective upselling and cross-selling.
+The sales process might also speed up since customer and prospect needs are addressed at the optimal time.

 How to get started

-• Acquire the technology.
-Invest in high-quality solutions that are already integrated together.
-For example, LianaAutomation is integrated with the popular CRM platform Pipedrive, so you can start working effectively right away.
+Invest in high-quality solutions that are already integrated with each other.
+For example, LianaAutomation is integrated with several popular CRM systems, like Pipedrive.
+This means you can start working efficiently right away.

-• Plan the process.
-Gather sales and marketing together to visualize and jot down the whole buying journey and to see which actions are needed along the way.
-Include pre-sales marketing, sales contact points and new customer onboarding to the roadmap.
+Gather your sales and marketing teams to visualize the entire customer journey and identify the actions needed along the way.
+Include pre-contract marketing, sales outreach, and onboarding automation to welcome new customers.

 Practical use-case examples